 - Travel insurance

-Up to twelve $1,200 scholarships will be awarded, primarily on a first-come first-served basis, to students enrolled in the traditional undergraduate program on the main campus.
+Up to ten $1,200 scholarships will be awarded, primarily on a first-come first-served basis, to students enrolled in the traditional undergraduate program on the main campus.
 (Degree completion, graduate and seminary students do not qualify for these scholarships.)

 Students should sign up for ICS-300: Iceland Study Abroad in spring 2018.
-Students are recommended to also take PHYS-150: Earth Science (3 units) during the spring semester for a more complete background before Iceland.

 ICS-300 will meet the Focus Series International requirement.